onaret/G2G-Simulator/README.md

 #### Setup the the G2G pattern

-**rep** is the numer of repetition you want to execute to draw the pvalue distribution
+**rep** is the number of repetition you want to execute to draw the pvalue distribution

 **s_stratified** is the stratification you want to set in **S**NP on **human population**.
 The order give the stratification gradient.
 > eg : here there will be more alternate allele in population P1 than population P2.